Tanishq-789/MarathiNLP-Research/README.md

 If you use this dataset in academic work, please cite:

 Shinde, T., Jangle, M., Bagwan, M.
-"Coreference Resolution for Marathi Text Using Hypergraphs: A Hybrid Approach."
+"Coreference Resolution for Marathi Text Using Hypergraph Method" PICT, 2025.
-PICT, 2025.

----

-Thank you for using this resource and contributing to advancing NLP for low-resource Indian languages!